 Instagram is a link-unfriendly platform, but there are opportunities to promote your group.

 - Post group details with eye-catching images and videos.

 - In the website field/space link to your group.

-- Use a multiple link landing page tool like LinkTree, LnkBio, and Shorby (You can design a multiple link landing page too).
+- Use a multiple link landing page tool like LinkTree, LnkBio, and Shorby to direct traffic to your group (You can design a multiple link landing page too).